Jeanne Dueber Art Gallery

 “My work continues to be organic and, more specifically, rooted in the human figure.
 However, I frequently stay at the cutting edge of the purely abstract and the real, sometimes only hinting at the more objective shape.”– Jeanne Dueber SL

 Many pieces in the gallery are available for sale.
-For prices and purchasing information, please contact Jeanne Dueber at 270-865-5811 or by email.
+For prices and purchasing information, please reach out to the Motherhouse Service Coordinator by email.

-Can’t make it to the Motherhouse to enjoy her gallery in person?
-Below is a sampling of her work.
+Below is a sampling of Jeanne Dueber’s work.
 You can click an image to see a fuller view.